Dabblecraft2DevTeam/FlareBot-Docs/permissions.md

 * All FlareBot permissions follow a pattern of `flarebot.command` and `flarebot.command.sub-command` if applicable.
 * All the permissions can be listed with `_perms list`.
 This command also tells you if the permissions are default or not.
 * Everyone with `Administrator` Discord permission will have access to **all** commands.
 * Everyone already has a select group of permissions to start off with.
 These are listed in the "Default" section of `_perms list`!
-To remove these permissions simply add the permission with a `-` before it to a user!
-(There should be no space between the `-` and the permission i.e. `-flarebot.stop`)
+To remove these permissions simply add the permission with a `-` before it to a user through user permissions or groups!
+(There should be no space between the `-` and the permission i.e. `-flarebot.play`)
 * The `*` and `flarebot.*` permissions will grant **all** permissions, use it wisely!
 * To find a command permission you can either see it on the commands page or do `_usage <command>` on Discord and it will show it in the response.
 All permissions can be viewed at `_perms list`.